 - User and internal stakeholder liaison and guidance focused on quality

 To achieve its purpose, UKROEd, has a national team of External Assessors.
 External Assessors carry out a range of quality assurance activities to support the National Quality Programme Manager and the wider UKROEd team.
 External Assessors work on a self-employed freelance basis.
 The frequency of assessments varies across the year according to quality assurance demand.
 External Assessors carry out assessments online and in face-to-face environments.

 Successful applicants will be home-based self-employed contractors, and will be expected to travel to various training venues across home and adjoining counties, as well as assessing courses in the virtual environment.

 They will be paid a fixed rate per course assessed, which will include travel expenses, travelling time, completion of reports and the use of their own ICT equipment.

 Expenses including excess mileage will be paid when appropriate and authorised.
-Unless otherwise agreed, it is expected that any appointed assessors would, on average, carry out at least eight assessments per month.

 Those successful in interview will be subject to police vetting clearance prior to any appointment.